mahussain1/Persistance-of-Vision/README.md

 *Technique to calculate array combination*

-## PCB Schematic and Board File Snaps
+## PCB Schematic and Board file Snapshots
 The Schematic and PCB file was designed using Eagle CAD Software.

 <img src= "./Images/Schematic.png" height="400" width="800">